A Caterpillar’s Voice

 Illustrated By: Elizabeth Rocha

-ONE NICE DAY, Caterpillar was out for a walk and came to a cave.
-“My, my!” said Caterpillar.
-“This looks like a very nice cave!”
-Caterpillar looked in the door of the cave.
-“I do not see anyone in there,” he said.
-“I will go in.”
-Caterpillar went inside.
+ONE SUNNY SPRING DAY, Caterpillar was out for a walk in the woods and came upon a cave entrance.
+“Will you look at that!” said Caterpillar.
+“I must say, this looks like a very nice cave.”
+Caterpillar peaked in.
+“I don't see anyone in there,” he said.
+“Maybe I'll just go inside.”
+So Caterpillar inched inside the cave.

 A Caterpillar's Voice

 This woke up Caterpillar.
-And Caterpillar boomed in a very loud voice, “It is I!
-Yes, I who stamps rhinos in the earth and stomps elephants into dust!”
+Caterpillar boomed out in a very loud voice, “It is I!
+Yes, I who crushes rhinos to the earth and who stomps elephants into dust!”
 Hare hopped about in fear.
-“What can a small animal like me do with a beast who stamps rhinos and elephants?”
+“What can a small animal like me do with a beast who crushes rhinos to the earth and stomps elephants into dust?”

 A Caterpillar's Voice